skyelynwaddell/Multiplayer-Game-2023/README.md

 -Must replace MongoDB url with the one from your account in server.js
 <br>
--Must replace Hotmail account with your Hotmail account in server.js
+-Must replace Hotmail account with you Hotmail account in server.js
 <br>
 *Please look into setting your hotmail up
 (do not use any other mailing service unless you know how to change the code to implement it)*